utilityfog/PVM/README.md

 # What is PVM?

-### PVM stands for Probabilistic Vectorized Matching, a novel technique for transforming table rows into vectors for more computationally efficient and accurate probabilistic row matching given 2 or more tables with very little common columns.
+### PVM stands for Probabilistic Vectorized Matching, a novel technique for transforming table rows into vectors for more computationally efficient and accurate probabilistic row matching given 2 or more tables without common columns.

 ## When should I use it?

-### PVM is useful in situations when you have 2 or more data frames with very little common columns and mixed column orderings but still have a certain degree of statistical correlation between certain regions in the matrix of one table and certain regions in the matrix of another table.
+### PVM is useful in situations when you have 2 or more data frames without common columns and mixed column orderings but still have a certain degree of statistical correlation between certain regions in the matrix of one table and certain regions in the matrix of another table.
 Using PVM, the tables can still be joined, as if you would apply separate A left join B on A.column=B.column rules for each individual row of both tables.

 ## How does it work?